Contribution to the Intergovernmental Panel on Climate Change

 Overview

-The Intergovernmental Panel on Climate Change (IPCC) brings together many of the world's leading scientists to conduct comprehensive assessments of the current state of knowledge on climate change and its potential consequences.
+The Intergovernmental Panel on Climate Change (IPCC) brings together many of the world's leading scientists to conduct comprehensive assessments of the current state of knowledge on climate change, its physical science basis, impacts and future risks, and options for adaptation and mitigation.
 The IPCC publishes its assessments in reports that are extensively reviewed by both the scientific community and governments from around the world.

-Canada is an active participant in the IPCC.
-Many Canadian experts from government, universities, the private sector and other organizations make significant contributions to the preparation of IPCC assessment reports.
-Canada also has members on the IPCC Bureau, the Task Force Bureau on National Greenhouse Gas Inventories and the Task Group on Data and Scenario Support for Impact and Climate Analysis.
+Canada has been an active participant in the IPCC since its establishment.
+Many Canadian experts from government, universities, Indigenous organizations, the private sector and other organizations make significant contributions to the preparation of IPCC assessment reports.
+Canada contributes to the leadership of the IPCC with a member on the IPCC Bureau.

-Canada’s participation in the IPCC is coordinated by the IPCC Focal Point for Canada, based at Environment and Climate Change Canada.
-The Focal Point serves as the central point of contact in Canada to link the IPCC with the Canadian scientific community and the Government of Canada.
-Main responsibilities of IPCC Focal Points include submitting expert nominations for IPCC activities, enabling the work of participants in the IPCC process, and coordinating integrated government comments on IPCC reports.
-If you are interested in being notified of calls for nominations for IPCC activities, please contact ec.giec-ipcc.ec@canada.ca.
+Canada's Focal Point to the IPCC is Marc D'Iorio, Assistant Deputy Minister of the Science and Technology Branch at Environment and Climate Change Canada.
+The Focal Point serves as the central point of contact in Canada to connect the IPCC with the Canadian scientific community and the Government of Canada.
+Main responsibilities of IPCC Focal Points include representing Canada at IPCC meetings, submitting expert nominations for IPCC activities, and coordinating integrated government comments on IPCC reports.
+If you are interested in being notified of calls for nominations for IPCC activities, please contact ipcc-giec.canada@ec.gc.ca.

 Related links